 We’re doing non-photography stuff and can’t edit around the clock

-Many people pick up a camera because they are looking for a bit of supplemental income and there is absolutely nothing wrong with that.
+Many people pick up a camera because they are looking for a bit of supplemental income.
+Nothing wrong with that!
 A lot are hugely talented and respected professionals that you may not even know actually do photography as their side hustle.

 I really feel for them, because they have to fit the same editing process into a much busier schedule.
 When do they sleep?!

 Backlogs are baked into reality of photographing weddings

 When the full force of wedding season is upon us, we will always run into a backlog.
 Why?